123blee/Advanced_DCF_Valuation_Using_R.github.io/README.md

 **Publication - May 2021**

-**Files in this repository are text assets associated with my above textbook.**
+**Files in this repository are text assets (videos, spreadsheets of formatted R output, fully commented R code, R code, PDF summary) associated with my above textbook.**

 **1. 800+ pages**

-**2. Knowledge of R is not required to understand the advanced DCF concepts presented.**
+**2. Knowledge of R is NOT required to understand the advanced DCF concepts presented.**

-**3. Kindle Reader is not required (simply downlod the free Kindle app)**
+**3. Kindle Reader is NOT required (simply downlod the free Kindle app)**

 **Amazon Kindle Advanced DCF textbook website link.** https://www.amazon.com/dp/B094GRNFY2